Hi Singaporean Millennials!

 “Singapore Savings Bonds are a new type of SGS designed to offer individuals a long-term, flexible savings option with safe returns.
 They are ten-year bonds that pay higher interest over time based on market SGS rates, and can be redeemed early on a monthly basis.
 Savings Bonds are issued monthly and can be purchased in units of $500.
 Interested investors can refer to the Savings Bonds website for more information over here.”

-Now that we know what it is roughly, let us answer the more important question.
+Now that we know what it roughly is, let us answer the more important question.

 Looking at the historical interest rates since its inception in 2016, we can tell that the average 10 year interest rates range from around 2-3%.
 Look at the yellow graph below.